finos/common-domain-model/website/versioned_docs/version-5.13.0/cdm-materials.md

 ### [FINOS Launches Common Domain Model](https://www.accesswire.com/viewarticle.aspx?id=739516)

-In February 2023, FINOS announced the launch of the FINOS Common Domain Model, which aims to to become the industry standard for digital regulatory reporting.
+In February 2023, FINOS announced the launch of the Common Domain Model, which aims to to become the industry standard for digital regulatory reporting.
 The CDM streamlines and automates various lifecycle events and processes related to open repos, evergreens, and floating rate repos - ultimately reducing costs and improving sustainability in regulatory compliance by mutualizing regulatory reporting.
 The journey towards implementing the CDM is a significant step towards real-world industry implementation of digital regulatory reporting and compliance.
 See the press coverage here securitiesfinancetimes and FINADIUM.

 ## CDM RESOURCES